paoloironhack/dataptams2020/projects/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Project Description

-I picked Tic Tac Toe for my first project because it is a classic game and it didn't seem too complicated to code.
+I picked Tic Tac Toe for my first project because it's a classic game and it didn't seem too complicated to code.

 Fun fact: according to Wikipedia, games played on three-in-a-row boards can be traced back to ancient Egypt, where such game boards have been found on roofing tiles dating from around 1300 BCE.
 An early variation of tic-tac-toe was played in the Roman Empire, around the first century BC.
 Tic Tac Toe has been around for a long time!